navidJadid/openease_frontend_development/README.md

 First it is necessary to create an 'episodes'-folder on your machine and set an environment variable pointing to it.
 This is needed, because some module in the open-EASE project requires such a folder to exist, otherwise the build will not complete.
 Again, we know this an inconvenience and we are working to have the project work without this necessity.

-For now please create a directory called `docker` somewhere on your machine.
+For now, please create a directory called `docker` somewhere on your machine.
 Inside that folder create another directory called `episodes`.
-Next you need to add a system environment variable `OPENEASE_EPISODE_DATA` which contains the path to the `episodes`-directory.
+Next, you need to add a system environment variable `OPENEASE_EPISODE_DATA` which contains the path to the `episodes`-directory.

 On Linux, open the `.bashrc`-file (which is usually located in `/etc/.bashrc`) and add the following lines to the end: